Meet Dr. David RahnUrogynecology Specialist

 My patients suffer from pelvic floor disorders that adversely affect their quality of life.
 I’m glad I can help alleviate that.
 It’s gratifying to see them still smiling a year later at their annual checkups.”

-“In urogynecology, we reconstruct and repair the effects of prior injury or childbirth,” says Dr. Rahn, an Assistant Professor of Obstetrics and Gynecology at UT Southwestern Medical Center.
+“In urogynecology, we reconstruct and repair the effects of prior injury or childbirth,” says Dr. Rahn, an Associate Professor of Obstetrics and Gynecology at UT Southwestern Medical Center.

 In addition to his clinical duties, Dr. Rahn is involved in clinical trials research that includes a study of local estrogen on the vaginal wall and the pelvic floor of post-menopausal women.
 The treatment, he says, may help lower the risk of recurrent prolapse.